Islamists set to dominate in Egypt vote

 Official results are expected on Saturday or Sunday, but parties are likely to estimate their performance before that.

-In front was a list led by the Brotherhood's FJP, with about 37 percent of the vote.
-One led by the hardline Islamist Salafi al-Nour party was the surprise runner-up with 24 percent.
+In front was a list led by the Muslim Brotherhood's Freedom and Justice Party, with about 37 percent of the vote.
+One led by the hardline Salafi al-Nour Party was the surprise runner-up with 24 percent.
 Liberal lists led by the Egyptian Bloc and the Wafd Party together secured about 20 percent.

-"It is hard to determine exactly how the FJP did before the tallying begins but we are certain given voting today that the party is still in the lead, the question is whether it will stay at 40 percent," Mohamed al-Katatni, a senior member of the FJP, told Reuters shortly before polls closed on Thursday.

 The liberal camp has sought to revitalise its campaign, but Karin Maree of the London-based Economist Intelligence Unit said she expected no big change in the overall trend even though first-round results would influence second-round voters.